Can PRP Injections Really Help with My Chronic Knee Arthritis?

 Is PRP Right for Me?

-PRP therapy may be suitable for patients with early to moderate stages of knee osteoarthritis who are seeking a natural, low-risk treatment option.
+PRP therapy may suit patients with early to moderate knee osteoarthritis.
+It appeals to those seeking a natural, low-risk treatment option.
 It can also benefit those looking to delay or avoid surgery.
 However, PRP might not be the best fit for everyone.
 A proper assessment with a trained PRP doctor is essential to determine your suitability.

 Expert Tip